How does Double Glazing Work?

 With double glazing, the air trapped inside the double glazed units is a poor conductor.
 If you have argon, it is a viscous gas and is denser than air.
 It would be like a top of the range doona with lots of air pockets.
 The trapped air (gas) sets up insulating protection between cool air on one side and warm air on the other.
 This is why your home stays warm in winter.

 The opposite works in summer.
 We recommend that once the cool night air arrives, you open all your windows and doors and trap the cool air inside.
 Close them before retiring for bed and the cool air will remain in your home.

 We liken double glazing to an esky.
-If the esky has warm things inside, they will stay warm.
+If the esky has warm things inside, it will stay warm.
 If there are cool things inside, they will stay cool.
-This is the same with your home.
+This is the same as your home.

 The National Construction Code requires us to insulate our walls, ceiling, and floors but we can still put a single piece of uninsulated glass next to those spaces and it passes the building inspection.

 Double glazing provides the necessary insulation for the window and door spaces in residential and commercial buildings.
 Double glazing is perfect for the Canberra environment as we don’t generally get temperatures lower than minus 7 degrees.
 Triple glazing is considered overkill for our climate in most applications.

 Double Glazing is essentially two panes of glass in an air-tight unit, with an air gap in-between, and this creates insulation for both temperature and sound.

 As we heat our homes about 8 months of the year, we need to make sure that we are making the most of the free sun.
 Therefore, Canberra’s ideal glass unit is two panes of 4mm glass with a 16mm airgap in between, and argon filled.
 For elevations such as east and west, applying a low emissivity glass will help to maintain the home’s temperatures when the morning and afternoon sun is the hottest.